Lower Back Pain

 What is lower back pain?

 Lower Back Pain, back pain, lumbago, backache are all the same thing.
-Often though there is not simply pain in the back.
-Back pain is pain felt in the back that usually originates from the muscles, nerves, ligaments, tendons, disc’s, bones and joints or other structures associated with the spine (e.g. Viscera).
+Often though there is not simply pain but other symptoms.
+The pain felt in the back, usually originates from the muscles, nerves, ligaments, tendons, disc’s, bones and joints or other structures associated with the spine (e.g. Viscera).
 It is pain or discomfort in the area above your buttocks and below your ribs.
 However other areas such as the buttocks, groin, and legs can also be affected.

 What does it feel like?